skienzmatishun/rippreport/content/p/letter-to-ag-elections/index.md

 summary: High-ranking power brokers in the Sheriff's Office hijacked local elections to keep their good-old-boy network in absolute control.
 Official correspondence sent to state authorities details decades of uncounted ballots and law enforcement cover-ups.
-Look past their fake patriotic flags to see how corrupt insiders systematically destroyed our democratic rights.
+We look past their fake patriotic flags to see how corrupt insiders systematically destroyed our democratic rights.
 categories:
 - elections